-Level III: Stem Cell Therapy or Adding in the General Contractors of the Body
+Level III: Stem Cell Therapy, or Adding in the General Contractors of the Body

-While level I therapy is about causing a little injury to prompt healing and level II about getting the local cells to work harder, level III is about adding more workers to the area.
-Staying with our construction site metaphor, a general contractor (GC) is the person who pulls a construction project together.
+While level-I therapy is about causing a little injury to prompt healing and level II about getting the local cells to work harder, level III is about adding more workers to the area.
+Staying with our construction-site metaphor, a general contractor (GC) is the person who pulls a construction project together.
 He or she hires subcontractors, like plumbers, carpenters, and electricians.
 Does your body have a GC cell that can help coordinate its daily repair jobs?

-The GC's of your body are stem cells.
-So level III advanced techniques use concentrated or cultured stem cells to help repair tissues.
+Yes.
+The GCs of your body are stem cells.
+So level-III advanced techniques use concentrated or cultured stem cells to help repair tissues.
 There are a number of different types of stem cells.
 We've all heard of embryonic stem cells that are taken from a growing embryo.
 While these cells are very potent stem cells, they also have the nasty habit of forming tumors.
-To better understand why that happens, I've created a short video to the right, click to watch.
+To better understand why that happens, click on my video link to the right.